nicferrier/keepie/README.md

 You can use pgBoot.js to run your own Keepie based service with Postgresql.

-Run it as a server on it's own:
+Run it as a server on its own:

 ```
 node pgBoot.js 5000
 ```

-will start a server on port 5000 routing it's own service and a keepie service which will authorize itself and hand out the password "Secret1234567!".
+will start a server on port 5000 routing its own service and a keepie service which will authorize itself and hand out the password "Secret1234567!".

-It will boot it's own Postgres using whatever method it can find, or die.
+It will boot its own Postgres using whatever method it can find, or die.

 ### Using pgBoot.js as a module

-You still have to use it's server:
+You still have to use its server:

 ```
 const pgBoot = require("keepie").pgBoot;